subash1999/shop_it_online/README.md

 10. Admin can generate Wallet Recharge number
 11. **Currency can be changed**, we can change currency from navigation bar
 12. Admin can send the email to any of the user in the site form the admin panel
+13. You get maximum 20% discount in the purchase even if you have discount for coupon for more amount